 - Cut a hole out of each cupcake, being careful not to cut through the bottom.
 Reserve the tops but discard the rest of the crumbs.

 - Fold the reserved 2 tablespoons whipped cream into the cheesecake filling.
 Spoon about a tablespoon into each cupcake then spoon 2 cherries on top.
 Top with a reserved cupcake top.
 Repeat with the remaining cupcakes.

 - Fill a pastry bag with the frosting.
 Pipe on top of each cupcake.
 Top with a cherry.
 Keep refrigerated in an airtight container.

 Source: Adapted from 125 Best Cupcake Recipes (Amazon affiliate link)

-If you enjoyed these Cherry Cheesecake Stuffed Cupcakes, you may also like these recipes from me:
+If you enjoyed these Cherry Cheesecake Stuffed Cupcakes, you may also like these recipes: